LucyZhao19/project/README.md

 The user can download the VCF output and report.html by clicking on the "Download VCF" and "Download Report" button, respectively.

 To return to the home page, click on the "Home" button located on the top left corner of the current webpage.

+Note:
+- The genomic data (fastq files) located in the /fastq folder are taken from snakemake tutorial: https://snakemake.readthedocs.io/en/stable/tutorial/setup.html#step-3-creating-an-environment-with-the-required-software
+- the hg38 human reference chromosomes located in the /hg38 folder are downloaded from: https://hgdownload.soe.ucsc.edu/goldenPath/hg38/chromosomes/.
+I than used samtools faidx commands to generate the .fa.fai files and used bwa index to generate the .fa.amb, .fa.ann, .fa.bwt, .fa.pac, and .fa.sa files.

 Backup plan if human reference chromosome cannot be downloaded from google drive link: